BottomlessData/Aster/README.md

 ## How we built it
 This project contains both web2.0 and web3.0 technologies.
 We use Firebase as Aster’s backend to securely store data for clients via NodeJS APIs.
 We implemented a factory design to allow clients create a new task contract for every data task they want to publish.
 All payment transactions are through the task smart contracts and are instant.
-The client server side is a React website application that handles client’s task creations on the Celo blockchain and interacts with Metamask wallets.
-The labelers, or general users, server side is a React Native mobile application that connects to Valora mobile wallets and handles labelers’ task selection and submission and instant crypto rewards.
+The client frontend UI is a React website application that handles client’s task creations on the Celo blockchain and interacts with Metamask wallets.
+The labelers, or general users, frontend UI is a React Native mobile application that connects to Valora mobile wallets and handles labelers’ task selection and submission and instant crypto rewards.

 ![Tech](./imgs/tech.png)
 ![infra](./imgs/infra.png)